open-ch/mini-magic/README.md

 we take the [official magic files](https://github.com/file/file/tree/master/magic/Magdir) and remove all the unnecessary tests for the detection of the MIME types we are interested in.

+We [benchmarked](#benchmarks and tests) about 60 file detections with different magic files.
+We found out that using a minimal magic file containing 35 tests **speeds up the detection by two order of magnitude** compared to the default magic file.

 ## Usage

 See the [Install](#install) section for more details on the requirements of our tools.